National Competitiveness Report of Armenia

-National competitiveness report of Armenia 2019: Тhe Future of Jobs in Armenia
+National competitiveness report of Armenia 2019: The Future of Jobs in Armenia

 The report provides a comprehensive analysis of Armenia's economic performance and competitiveness from the perspective of the trends and structural changes of employment in Armenia.
 The Report analyzes and addresses job market challenges, shifts and opportunities in Armenia and proposes a reform agenda for workforce development to tackle the problems and capture strategic opportunities.
 It aims to foster in-depth dialogue between private and public sector representatives to form an agenda for building a competitive workforce and ensuring a high level of employment in the country.

 Labor markets are undergoing structural transformations globally and locally.
 Economic, social-demographic, technological, and environmental drivers are changing the demand and requirements of businesses.
 Consequently, unique opportunities are being created for developing economies to boost their economic growth and catch up with advanced ones.
 These opportunities can be much wider for Armenia after radical political shifts in 2018 dubbed as the "Velvet Revolution".
 However, strong challenges also emerge such as the threat of job destruction, workforce market imbalance, skillset mismatch, and so forth.
 It is crucial that Armenia addresses those employment, and enables sustainable economic growth.

 Job creation is a fundamental challenge for the Armenian economy.
 The current unemployment rate in the country is at 20.4%.
 Social polarization is also a major problem, as around 30% of the population is considered poor, while the Gini coefficient is at 37.5%.
 The mismatch of education system outputs with the current needs of employment and demographic changes (negative migration balance has been at on average 24,000 people per year for the 2011–2017 period) reflect the depth of the challenge.
 No other economic priority is more important than to build a competitive workforce and ensure a high level of employment.